Quantco/pytsql/README.md

     --rm -it mcr.microsoft.com/azure-sql-edge
 ```

-Alternatively, the script at the root level called `start_mssql.sh` can be used in Linux based environments (Linux, OSX, WSL).
+Alternatively, the script at the root level called `start_mssql.sh` can be used in Unix based environments (Linux, OSX, WSL).

 Once the docker container is running, run the tests: